 Horses have a very strong sense of awareness, which makes them extremely sensitive and at times reactive to a client’s shift in their external/internal mental landscape.

 Horses have the ability to mirror what a person’s body language is telling them, and become a powerful stand-in for different situations or complicated challenges the client(s), couple or family is experiencing.
-Horses provide the Licensed Therapist and Equine Specialist with behavioral metaphors and the opportunity for clients to learn about themselves and experience breakthroughs.
+Horses provide the Licensed Mental Health Professional and Equine Specialist with behavioral metaphors and the opportunity for clients to learn about themselves and experience breakthroughs.

 Horses possess the gift of teaching and reinforcing the following: